paul80nd/relay-computer-ide/README.md

 More information on my relay computer can be found at my [blog](https://relaycomputer.co.uk)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.3.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The application will automatically reload if you change any of the source files.

 ## Code scaffolding